-As producer and engineer, Moylan has recorded many leading artists and ensembles in a broad cross-section of music genres.
-His recordings have been released by major and independent record labels and have resulted in wide recognition, including several Grammy Award nominations in the best classical album category and others.
+As a producer and engineer, Moylan has recorded many leading artists and ensembles in a broad cross section of music genres – from classical and jazz to pop and folk.
+His recordings have been released by major and independent record labels and have resulted in wide recognition, including several Grammy Award nominations.

 He is also an expert on the recorded works of the Beatles and can discuss the importance of the technology that helps create popular music.